-- "Reasonably prompt" (30 working days to gather the evidence). - Temporary delays can be granted for good cause. - Investigation should start immediately. - If union involved expect union reps to be present from the start and review any - applicable CBA provisions.

-Written notice of the details regarding investigative meetings, including the
+- "Reasonably prompt" (30 working days to gather the evidence). - Temporary delays can be granted for good cause. - Investigation should start immediately. - If union involved expect union reps to be present from the start and review any application CBA provisions. - Written notice of the details regarding investigative meetings, including the purpose.

-The Duty to Investigate
+The Duty to Investigative

-- The thoroughness of the investigation is critical to the school's ability to determine whether or not misconduct or harassment occurred and which type of disciplinary action, if any, is required as a matter of law or organizational policy. - Failure to carry out an adequate investigation may contribute to potential liability for the district.
+- The thoroughness of the investigation is critical to the school's ability to determine whether or not misconduct or harassment occurred and which type of disciplinary action, if any, if required as a matter of law or organizational policy. - Failure to carry out an adequate investigation may contribute to potential liability for the district.